US national parks offer a delightful assortment of sights, from trees that existed at the time of dinosaurs to the most active volcano in the world

 The Valley is home to picture-perfect sand dunes, water-sculpted canyons and extinct volcanic craters.
 One of its most famous features are its sailing stones, a geological phenomenon where rocks move along a smooth valley floor without human or animal intervention.

 At Death Valley’s Racetrack Playa, the tracks have been studied since the early 1900s, yet the cause long remained a mystery.
 In 2014, timelapse video footage showed the rocks moving at low wind speeds within the flow of thin melting sheets of ice.
 The cause is therefore officially known as ‘ice shove’.

 With more than 4,300 sites, including 600 cliff dwellings, Mesa Verde National Park is the largest archaeological preserve in the US.

-Its best known ruin, Cliff Palace, is constructed of sandstone, wooden beams and mortar, and dates back more than 700 years.
+Its best-known ruin, Cliff Palace, is constructed of sandstone, wooden beams and mortar, and dates back more than 700 years.
 It was home to approximately 125 people but was likely an important part of a larger community of 60 nearby pueblos housing a total of 600 or more people.
-With 23 kivas and 150 rooms, the multi-story Cliff Palace is thought to be the largest cliff dwelling in North America.
+With 23 kivas and 150 rooms, the multi-storey Cliff Palace is thought to be the largest cliff dwelling in North America.

 Mesa Arch, Canyonlands National Park

 Canyonlands National Park offers a wilderness of canyons and fantastically formed buttes carved by the mighty Colorado River and its tributaries.
 One of the park’s most famous features is Mesa Arch (which incidentally is one of the standard desktop pictures on Windows 7).